 The founder of The Healing House, born again Christian Meredith Raymonde, established the centre as a refuge for women who are victims of domestic violence.
 One year later it transformed into a rehabilitation centre for women needing a bed as part of their bail or parole conditions.

-The Healing House now has four houses across south-west Sydney.
+It now has four houses across south-west Sydney.

 “Flies stuck to all the benches”